-a manifesto of sorts
+a manifesto (of sorts)

-Space does not just accommodate behavior—it shapes it.
+Space doesn’t just host behavior—it organizes it.

 Previous